- College Information

 - Return to Title IV (R2T4)

 - AB 540/Dream Act

 Ventura College participates in the William D. Ford Federal Direct Loan Program.
 The U.S. Department of Education is the lender for the William D. Ford Federal Direct Loan Program.

-Loans must be repaid with interest so it is important to understand your rights and responsibilities as a borrower.
+We take our obligation to provide applicants with information about borrowing a student loan seriously.
+Applicants are educated about borrowing a loan and are expected to read all the materials and borrow wisely.
+This is a loan, it not a grant and must be paid back.
+The loan is to be used for educational related expenses at Ventura College (VC).
+Loans must be repaid with interest so it is I important to understand your rights and responsibilities as a borrower.
 All borrowers are required to complete Loan Entrance Counseling before we may certify a loan.

 Subsidized Loans are available to students who meet certain financial need criteria.
 Direct Subsidized loans will no longer be eligible for an interest subsidy during the six-month grace period.
 You will be responsible for the interest that accrues while your loan is in the grace period.
 You do not have to make payments during the grace period (unless you choose to) but the interest will be added (capitalized) to the principal amount of your loan when the grace period ends.

 Unsubsidized Loans are available to students regardless of financial need.
 You are responsible for the interest that accumulates on an unsubsidized loan while you attend school, during the grace period and during any periods when you are authorized to defer your loan payments.
 You have the option to pay the interest during school or postpone payment.
 If you postpone payment, the interest will be added to your principal balance.
 This addition of interest to your principal balance is known as capitalization.